EmmanuelOga/emmanueloga.github.com/_posts/2012-04-21-Tidying-up-an-rspec-suite-with-some-helpers.md

 ## Logging in users automagically

-Before putting these helper in place I had to define the current_user or admin in each controller spec, and sign in in a before-filter as needed.
+Before putting these helpers in place I had to define the current_user or admin in each controller spec, and sign in in a before-filter as needed.
 Now, all I have to do is include a parameter in the describe block to acknowledge whether there should be an admin or a user logged in that